 Student surveys are to be administered by all faculty each semester for all creditbearing courses with enrollment of five or more students.

-For full semester courses, faculty administer the student course surveys on-line and in class in the last two weeks of the course (excluding the final exam period).
+Faculty administer the student course surveys on-line and in class in the last two weeks of the course.
 In courses offered for less than a full semester, surveys are administered in the last week of the course.
 For courses without standard meeting times, faculty will make every effort to gather the students together in the above time periods to administer the surveys.